– China, Asia 8,188m / 26,864ft.

 Cho Oyu Expedition

 - Airport pickup upon arrival in Kathmandu

-- All food and meals during the expedition outside of Kathmandu.
+- All food and meals during the expedition outside of Kathmandu (imported and local foods)

 - All climbing permits and administration expenses owed to China.

 - Western guide, support staff including climbing Sherpas, cooks, porters.